 Figure 21.
 Location of the project centers and proximity to ethnic communities San Ignacio property

 As seen in Figure 20 and Figure 21, The project and its area of influence do not overlap with indigenous reservation areas or black communities and is certified by the Ministry of the Interior and meets the requirements established for the promotion of forestry activities.
-In this way, it is evident that no negative impacts are generated on vulnerable population groups.Consultation of interested parties
+In this way, it is evident that no negative impacts are generated on vulnerable population groups.

+Stakeholders’ Consultation

 Among the interested parties, government entities such as the municipal mayor's office stand out.
 The project is articulated with the entity to fulfill the objectives of the territorial development scheme, in the specific lines of productive alternatives for the region and the generation of employment.

-This articulation is done through the participation of sectoral meetings held by the mayor's office, fairs and reporting of activities to the extension agents of the secretaries.
+This articulation is done through the participation in sectoral meetings held by the mayor's office, fairs, and reporting of activities to the extension agents of the secretaries.
 Much of this interaction is done verbally.

 Another interested party is the Corporinoquia Environmental Corporation, which, as detailed above, is the one who ensures due compliance with environmental regulations for forestry activity in the region.
 With the entity and as evidenced in the annexes, the activities carried out in compliance with the regulations are recorded and minutes are drawn up relating compliance with these.